 Skip to content

-I am starting a position as an assistant professor at Case Western Reserve University in the Fall of 2025.
-Currently, I am a postdoctoral researcher at Université Paris 13.
-Previously, I was a postdoctoral researcher at Freie Universität Berlin and Michigan State University.
-From September 1st 2024 to April 30th 2025, I had a research visit at the Max Planck Institute for Mathematics in Bonn.
+Previously, I held postdoctoral researcher positions at Université Paris 13, Freie Universität Berlin, and Michigan State University.
+From fall 2024 to spring 2025, I was a guest at the Max Planck Institute for Mathematics in Bonn.
 I earned my PhD at Wayne State University under the direction of Andrew Salch.

 Contact